llvm/torch-mlir/docs/development.md

 https://github.com/llvm/torch-mlir/issues/1178.
 In addition to increasing our confidence that the resulting update will not break downstream projects, basing our submodule updates on these green commits also helps us stay in sync with LLVM updates in other projects like ONNX-MLIR and MLIR-HLO.
+The person responsible for the update each week is listed [here](https://github.com/llvm/torch-mlir/wiki/Weekly-LLVM-Update).

 ## What is the update process?